Kaiden Guhle: Mike Matheson or not, he’s not for trade - Dose.ca

 – BPM Sports (@BPMSportsRadio) November 28, 2025

 Guhle, though often injured, is extremely important to the Habs' defensive brigade.
-Don't throw in the towel for Guhle.
+We mustn't throw in the towel for Guhle.

+What's more, as Renaud Lavoie mentioned earlier today on BPM Sports, even though he's injured, Guhle is part of the Habs' plans for the future.
+While the Habs have plenty of left-handed defensemen in the organization, the tipster says the Habs can still wait to see how the youngsters develop and who might eventually switch to fill holes.

 Matheson deliberately left money on the table to give himself the best chance of winning.

-In the press briefing after today's game against the Vegas Golden Knights, Matheson spoke to the media about his upcoming contract.
+In the press briefing after today's game against the Vegas Golden Knights, Matheson addressed the media and talked about his next contract.

 Clearly, he wants to win in Montreal, and if the Habs trade guys like Guhle to fill a hole, the club would be in a bit of a bind.